HartoniAgungPermana/sql-audiobook-market-analysis/README.md

 - ✅ **Conclusion:**
   Price significantly affects engagement. **Free audiobooks** attract high engagement per title because they are easy to access.
 Once payment is required, however, customers appear more engaged with **higher-priced** audiobooks, suggesting that premium pricing can drive stronger interest due to perceived quality and exclusivity.

 ## **11. Does the Price of Audiobooks Affect Average Ratings?**

+<details>
+<summary><code>Expand Analysis Approach</code></summary>

 This analysis uses a similar approach to **Problem #10**, but instead of measuring total engagement, we calculate the average ratings of audiobooks.
 To ensure accuracy, we exclude all audiobooks that do not have any ratings.

-<details>
-<summary><code>Click to see the SQL analysis code</code></summary>

 ```sql
 WITH price_analysis AS (